akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate-Manual.md

 `sudo screen /dev/ttyUSBO 115200`

-You'll enter a shell with prompt `<HiZ>`
+Press enter, and you'll enter a shell with prompt `<HiZ>`.
+Congratulations!
+You can now interface with your Bus Pirate.

+I tried to interface the Bus Pirate with [Miniterm](https://pyserial.readthedocs.io/en/latest/tools.html), but I was unable to choose an option from the Mode Menu, as I guess, some data was already being sent and Bus Pirate misunderstood it as an input.

+## Debugging
+You can use a logic analyzer to see if the wirings are perfect.
+I used the [Saleae Logic Analyzer](https://www.saleae.com/downloads/) to make sure that there's data being sent through the wires.

 ## UART

 To, sniff data being sent using the UART protocol, choose 3, from the mode menu.
 Then, you'll be asked to set the UART mode, with port speed, data bits per frame, polarity, stop bits and output type.
+Go with the default options, unless you're sure about which one to choose.

-Just as you thought, connect MOSI of the device to the RX and MISO to TX along with a commmon ground.
+Connect MOSI of the device to the RX and MISO to TX along with a commmon ground.

-Opening UART using the `[` command won't work all the time, as the the Bus Pirate Hardware only has a four-byte buffer, causing a Buffer overun if the data is over four bytes.
+Opening UART using the `[` command won't work all the time, as the the Bus Pirate Hardware only has a four-byte hardware buffer, causing a Buffer overun if the data is over four bytes.

-So, use the macro (2), The Live UART monitor to view the data.
+So, use the macro (2), the Live UART monitor to view the data.

 ## I2C